outsidedav/swift/backend/kitura.md

 ## Next Steps
 {: #next notoc}

 Now that you have a Kitura server that provides a REST API that can be called by your iOS application, you're ready to deploy your server to {{site.data.keyword.cloud_notm}}.
-Deployments can be done by using Containers with Kubernetes, Secure Containers, or Cloud Foundry.
+[Deployments](/docs/swift/deploying_apps.html) can be done by using containers with Kubernetes, secure containers, Cloud Foundry, Cloud Foundry Enterprise Environment, or virtual instances.